Course overview

 Techniques

-• State space modeling of neural time series
+• State space models for neuronal time series

 Champalimaud Centre for the Unknown, Portugal